Ajaysdhillon/Resume-Classifier-and-Job-Role-Predictor/README.md

-Automated Resume Classification and Job Role Prediction This project automates the classification of resumes into different job roles using Natural Language Processing (NLP) and machine learning models.
-The goal is to predict a candidate's job role based on the content of their resume.
-The project includes data preprocessing, feature extraction, model training, and evaluation.
+🚀 Automated Resume Classification and Job Role Prediction Welcome to the Automated Resume Classification and Job Role Prediction project!
+This project utilizes Natural Language Processing (NLP) and Machine Learning to predict job roles based on resume content.
+It showcases techniques such as text preprocessing, feature extraction using TF-IDF, and model training with Naive Bayes and SVM classifiers.

-Project Overview
+✨ Project Overview
-This project demonstrates how to classify resumes into job roles using machine learning.
-It involves preprocessing raw resume data, extracting meaningful features from the text, and applying classification models to predict the job roles.
-The project uses the following steps:
+In this project, we automate the process of classifying resumes into various job roles.
+Here's what the project entails:

-Text Preprocessing: Clean and normalize resume text by removing unnecessary characters, digits, and stopwords, followed by tokenization and lemmatization.
+Text Preprocessing: Cleaning and normalizing resume text, including removing unnecessary characters, digits, stopwords, and performing tokenization and lemmatization.

-Feature Extraction: Transform the cleaned text into numerical features using TF-IDF (Term Frequency-Inverse Document Frequency).
+Feature Extraction: Extracting meaningful features from resumes using TF-IDF (Term Frequency-Inverse Document Frequency) vectorization.

-Model Training: Train two machine learning models—Naive Bayes and Support Vector Machine (SVM)—to classify the resumes.
+Model Training: Training Naive Bayes and SVM classifiers to predict the job roles of candidates.

-Hyperparameter Tuning: Perform GridSearchCV to optimize the parameters for the SVM model.

-Model Evaluation: Evaluate models based on accuracy and classification metrics.
+Model Evaluation: Evaluating the models based on various classification metrics like accuracy, precision, recall, and F1-score.

-Model Saving: Save the trained models and TF-IDF vectorizers using joblib for future use.

-Features
-Text Preprocessing: The text data undergoes cleaning, tokenization, stopword removal, and lemmatization.

-TF-IDF Vectorization: Transforms text data into numerical vectors using the TF-IDF method.

-Machine Learning Models: Trains Naive Bayes and SVM models for classification.

-GridSearchCV: Performs hyperparameter tuning for the SVM model to select the best parameters.

-Model Persistence: Saves the trained models and vectorizers to disk for later use.
+Model Persistence: Saving the trained models and vectorizers for future use using joblib.

-Prerequisites
+🔧 Prerequisites
+Before you run the project, make sure you have the following installed:

 Python 3.x

-Required libraries:
+Libraries:

 pandas